 Gently clean the leaves with a damp paper towel.
 Let dry on a baking sheet.

 Line a baking sheet with parchment paper; set aside.
 Heat 4 ounces chocolate in a heatproof bowl set over a pan of simmering water until chocolate registers 118 degrees on a candy thermometer.
-Remove bowl from heat; add remaining 2 ounces chocolate, and stir with a rubber spatula until chocolate cools to 84 degrees.
+Remove bowl from heat; add remaining 2 ounces chocolate, and stir with a rubber spatula (avoid using a wooden spoon which can impart other flavors) until chocolate cools to 84 degrees.
 Remove any unmelted pieces; discard, and return bowl to pan.
 Stir until chocolate reaches 88 degrees to 90 degrees.

-Starting from stem ends, carefully peel leaves from chocolate; discard.
+Starting from stem ends, carefully peel leaves from chocolate; discard the leaves.
 Transfer chocolate leaves to a parchment-lined baking sheet; refrigerate until ready to use.